christophgil/ZIPsFS/README.md

 Specifies a limit for the cache.
 For example *-l  8G* would limit the size of the cache to 8 Gigabyte.

 **-b**
- Run in background
+ Execution in background (Not recommended).
+We recommend running ZIPsFS in foreground in *tmux*.

 FUSE Options
 ------------

-These come after the colon in the command line.
+Options for the FUSE system  come after the **colon** in the command line.

-**-s**

-Disable multi-threaded operation.
-This could rescue ZIPsFS in case of threading related bugs.

 **-o *comma separated Options***